KSavla12/Memory-Game/README.md

 # Memory-Game

-Simple memory game, in which the game adds a new interation with every successful colour hit.
+Simple memory game, in which the game adds a new interation to the pattern with every successful colour hit.

 Download for sound.